Zirconium Carbide Powder

-It is also used as an abrasive, in metal cladding, in cermets, incandescent filaments and cutting tools.
+It is also used as an abrasive, in metal cladding, in cermets, incandescent filaments, and cutting tools.

 Hafnium-free zirconium carbide and niobium carbide can be used as refractory coatings in nuclear reactors.
-Zirconium carbide is used extensively as coating of uranium dioxide and thorium dioxide particles of nuclear fuel.
+Zirconium carbide is used extensively as the coating of uranium dioxide and thorium dioxide particles of nuclear fuel.
 The coating is usually deposited by thermal chemical vapor deposition in a fluidized bed reactor.